LorenzoMauri/LorenzoMauri/README.md

 ## Hi there! :wave:

-nice to meet you - I'm a Big Data Engineer with a strong statistical background.
+nice to meet you - I'm an IT consultant with a strong statistical background.

 What do I like most ?
 Really excited by challenges and new things to learn, doing sports such as basketball :basketball: